Bioconductor/bioconductor.org/content/help/workflows.md

   Default outputs of the cloud-oriented interface ciseqByCluster include FDR for all SNP-gene pairs in cis, along with locus-specific annotations of genetic and genomic contexts.

+See the [HOWTO](/developers/how-to/workflows/) for information on contributing your own workflow.